-It is important to get immediate medical help.
+It is important to get medical help right away.
 This condition can lead to blockage of the airway.
 This is life-threatening.
 With prompt treatment, a full recovery is expected.

 Call your health care provider if you or your child develops a high fever with severe throat pain.

-Prompt diagnosis and treatment of pharyngitis or upper respiratory infections can prevent retropharyngeal abscess.
+Prompt diagnosis and treatment of a sore throat or upper respiratory infection can prevent this problem.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.